-Those aren’t wholly without basis; the West hasn’t shown much inclination up until now to die to destroy the Islamic State, nor is its track record in Iraq, where the US deployed a great deal of power, all that great.
+Those aren’t wholly without basis; the West hasn’t shown much inclination up until now to die to destroy the Islamic State, nor is its track record in Iraq, where the American deployed a great deal of power, all that great.
 But sufficient provocation, as Paris was, will now drive NATO to the battlefield: the question is whether or not it will use its power wisely to avoid a repeat of the Iraq quagmire.

 And what a question that is

 France is using a lot of the same language as the United States did post 9/11 which isn’t heartening for NATO strategy.
 That being said, NATO has learned a great deal about war over the past fifteen years.
-Nationbuilding is a waste of power; NATO won’t try it again, as it did in Afghanistan and as the US tried in Iraq.
+Nationbuilding is a waste of power; NATO won’t try it again, as it did in Afghanistan and as the United States tried in Iraq.

 What will it try?
 That remains to be seen.

 This article originally appeared at Geopolitics Made Super, November 16, 2015.